Dirt Diggers Digest Guide to Strategic Corporate Research

 Borrowing money is one of the ways in which companies obtain the funds needed to build new facilities or buy other companies.
 Corporations may borrow from a single lender, from a group of lenders that form a syndicate to provide a large loan, or by issuing bonds or other debt securities.
 Corporate campaigns often focus on the role of major creditors, making an issue, for example, of the fact that a bank is lending money to a union-busting employer.
 The bank then becomes a secondary target of the campaign.

-Publicly traded companies, which have to disclose the size of their debt, often (but not always) reveal which banks they are borrowing from.
+Publicly traded companies, which must disclose the size of their debt, often (but not always) reveal which banks they are borrowing from.
 In many cases this is disclosed only by including a copy of the credit agreement in the exhibits to the company’s 10-K filing.
 Dun & Bradstreet often includes the name of a company’s primary bank in its information products.
-Bank lending to large companies is tracked in databases such as LoanConnector and DealScan.
+Bank lending to large companies is tracked in databases such as LoanConnector.

 Bondholder information is harder to come by than institutional shareholder data.
 The best sources are Bloomberg Professional (aka Bloomberg Terminal) and Thomson Reuters' eMAXX database.

 Companies are usually quite resistant to disclosing the names of their largest customers or suppliers.
-Publicly traded corporations have to reveal this information in their 10-K filing only if the company is heavily dependent on a small number of customers or suppliers, since that is a significant risk factor that investors need to know about.
-However, smaller companies may list the larger firms they do business with in order to impress investors.
+Publicly traded corporations must reveal this information in their 10-K filing only if the company is heavily dependent on a small number of customers or suppliers, since that is a significant risk factor that investors need to know about.
+However, smaller companies may list the larger firms they do business with to impress investors.

-For this reason, useful information about your target company’s customer or suppliers may not come from the company’s own SEC filings but rather from those of other public companies it deals with.
+For this reason, useful information about your target company’s customers or suppliers may not come from the company’s own SEC filings but rather from those of other public companies it deals with.
 You would find this out by doing a full-text search of the entire EDGAR database (see above) for references to your target company.
-You can use one of the commercial services such as Edgar Online or the SEC's own EDGAR database if you don't mind having the search limited to documents from the past four years.

 Government Contracts